caiotheodoro/synkro/README.md

 ## Overview

 Synkro is a comprehensive microservice-based application designed with a modern cloud-native architecture.
-The system consists of several interconnected services that communicate with each other through well-defined APIs.
+The system consists of several interconnected services that communicate with each other through well-defined APIs and gRPC protocols.
 This document provides a detailed description of the architecture, service interactions, and technical implementation details.

 ## Architecture Diagram